Tokyo Olympics: Mori to leave but gender issue remains | WTOP

 The Olympics are to open on July 23, with 11,000 athletes and 4,400 more in the Paralympic a month later.
 About 80% in recent polls in Japan say they want the Olympics canceled or postponed with clear support about 15%.

-The problem could to be the replacement for the 83-year-old Mori.
-It’s widely reported to be 84-year-old Saburo Kawabuchi, the former president of the governing body of Japanese soccer and a former player himself.
+Early reports said the 83-year-old Mori had picked 84-year-old Saburo Kawabuchi, the former president of the governing body of Japanese soccer and a former player himself.
 He played for Japan in the 1964 Olympics.

 Kawabuchi is even older than Mori and will raise the issue of why a woman was not appointed.
 This is the center of the entire debate that Mori triggered over gender inequality in Japan and the absence of women in boardrooms, politics, and sports governance.
 Women are also largely absence in leadership roles at the organizing committee.